-This verse basically says that the nation, the kings of the earth failed to take the Psalmist's advice to kiss the Son.
+This verse basically says that the nations, the kings of the earth failed to take the psalmist's advice to kiss the Son.
 And, now they have got to pay the price for their stubbornness.
 So, God's wrath is on the way.
 That is what he says.
 The nations were angry, the nations raged, and God's wrath is now come.

 Now, this proclamation here is very similar to Daniel 7:9-14.
 Daniel has this dream—a vision of his head while on his bed:

 He is describing a court room with God presiding in judgment.
-And, the books of the Bible, and the books that record our deeds, are opened.
-And then, Daniel says, verse 11:
+And the books of the Bible, and the books that record our deeds, are opened.

 Daniel 7:11 "I watched then because of the sound of the pompous words which the horn was speaking; I watched till the beast was slain, and its body destroyed and given to the burning flame.

 Daniel 7:12-14 As for the rest of the beasts, they had their dominion taken away, yet their lives were prolonged for a season and a time.
 "I was watching in the night visions, and behold, One like the Son of Man, coming with the clouds of heaven!
 He came to the Ancient of Days, and they brought Him near before Him.
 Then to Him was given dominion and glory and a kingdom, that all peoples, nations, and languages should serve Him.
 His dominion is an everlasting dominion, which shall not pass away, and His kingdom the one which shall not be destroyed.

 Daniel 7:18 But the saints of the Most High shall receive the kingdom, and possess the kingdom forever, even forever and ever.